talonendm/talonendm.github.io/_posts/2023-06-04-norway-lofoten.md

 - Reine: Although it's a bit further away from Borg, Reine is often considered one of the most beautiful villages in Lofoten.
 Its iconic red and yellow fishing huts, framed by majestic mountains and crystal-clear waters, create a postcard-perfect setting.
 Make sure to visit the nearby [Reinebringen](https://goo.gl/maps/RtSEsJsNFB5E8r43A?coh=178571&entry=tt) viewpoint for a stunning panoramic view of the village and its surroundings.
 - Eggum: A short drive from Borg, Eggum is a picturesque coastal village with rugged cliffs and sweeping ocean views.
 [Hvit strand - Eggum - maps](https://goo.gl/maps/8x1H8wXncFhrV2b96?coh=178571&entry=tt)
 - [Unstad beach](https://goo.gl/maps/14WHhFXzWQmhs9CS7?coh=178571&entry=tt): go and watch the surfers catch waves.
+- The [Lofotr Viking Museum](https://www.lofotr.no/en/) in Borg ([maps](https://goo.gl/maps/hwcVVJ4aANBxpw7N7?coh=178571&entry=tt)): explore a reconstructed chieftain's house and learn about the region's Viking heritage.

 ### near Lyngvær